-In the Alexandria of the third century BC, one of the most disconcerting theories in the history of science was proposed for the first time — a theory so humbling in its implications for humanity’s place in the cosmos that even the man who came up with it may have been tempted to disown it, so at odds with religious doctrine that to repeat it would come to be regarded by later generations as blasphemy of the blackest stripe, so repellent to all of our natural human sensibilities that it would take the world as a whole almost 2000 years to fully accept it, long after the evidence that it was in fact the case had grown into a veritable mountain.
+One of the most disconcerting theories in the history of science was proposed for the first time in the Alexandria of the third century BC.
+The theory was so humbling in its implications for humanity’s place in the cosmos that even the man who came up with it may have been tempted to disown it, so at odds with religious doctrine that to repeat it would come to be regarded by later generations as blasphemy of the blackest stripe, so repellent to all of our natural human sensibilities that it would take the world as a whole almost 2000 years to fully accept it, long after the evidence that it was in fact the case had grown into a veritable mountain.
 Such was the theory of heliocentrism.

 To call the astronomy that existed prior to the appearance of this bold new theory “primitive” would be wildly unfair.
 The fact is that the average person living earlier than the third century BC knew far more about the movements of the sky than most of us do today — for, living closer to the rhythms of nature as they did, they rightly considered such knowledge essential to their survival.
 As early as 5000 BC, the Mesopotamians were devising star maps and instruments for studying the sky in the service of an eminently practical cause: the cycles of changes they saw occurring above their heads could, they had learned, tell them when to plant and when to harvest their crops to the best effect, thereby aiding them immeasurably in their never-ending struggle to grow enough food to support their burgeoning civilization, the first of its kind in the world.
 Gazing up at the heavenly bodies whose perambulations across the sky dictated so much of their lives, the Mesopotamians extrapolated, reasonably enough, that the heavens must be in motion above a stationary platform on which they stood and observed them.
 It was equally self-evident to them that the gods deigned to pass signals to mortals via the movements of those mysterious illuminated spheres.

 We believe that Pythagoras, the Greek mathematician and philosopher whose work in geometry would later be codified and expanded upon by Euclid, visited Egypt at some time around 540 BC and talked with the land’s star-gazing priests.
-Then he returned to his city of Crotene, an outpost of Greek culture near the toe of the boot that is modern Italy, to argue in writing for a spherical Earth.
-As proof, he noted how the round shadow of the Earth could be seen on the face of the Moon during a lunar eclipse, and how one could see farther away from a higher perch than one could from a lower one, implying that it was the curvature of the Earth’s surface rather than the range of the human eye itself that was the limiting factor.
+Then he returned to his city of Croton, an outpost of Greek culture near the toe of the boot that is modern Italy, to argue in writing for a spherical Earth.
+As proof, he noted how the round shadow of the Earth could be seen on the face of the Moon during a lunar eclipse, and how one could see terrestrial features that were farther away from a higher perch on the Earth’s surface than one could from a lower one, implying that it was the curvature of said surface rather than the range of the human eye itself that was the limiting factor.
 By the time of Socrates, Plato, and Aristotle, the fact that the Earth was a globe was taken as a given.

 And then along came the Alexandrian astronomer Aristarchus to upend this sanguine formulation.

-As with so many of the figures we meet in these chapters, we know distressingly little about this first person in recorded history to seriously propose that the Earth does not lie at the center of our solar system.
+As with too many of the figures we meet in these pages, we know distressingly little about this first person in recorded history to seriously propose that the Earth does not lie at the center of the universe.
 Ancient sources tell us that he came to Alexandria from his birthplace on the Greek island of Samos, and a bit of conjecturing from what scant information we have — including the known orientation of the heavens at the time when he made some of his observations — allows us to conclude that he probably lived from about 310 to 230 BC.
 We know as well that he studied at the Lyceum in Athens under a natural philosopher, astronomer, and mathematician named Strato before he made his way to Alexandria.